brocaar/chirpstack-docs/docs/network-server/features/device-classes.md

-Received frames are de-duplicated (in case it has been received by multiple gateways), after which the mac-layer is handled by ChirpStack Network Server and the encrypted application-playload is forwarded to the [Application Server](../../application-server/index.md).
+Received frames are de-duplicated (in case it has been received by multiple gateways), after which the mac-layer is handled by ChirpStack Network Server and the encrypted application-payload is forwarded to the [Application Server](../../application-server/index.md).

 ### Downlink